Incredible Humpback Whale Watching from a luxury yacht.

 Awesome!
 We found a humpback whale as well as many guillemots, kittiwakes, fulmars, gannets, and cormorants.
 The mountains around us were stunning and snow-capped.

 It was a sunny but cold day here in Reykjavik when we set out on the yacht Amelia Rose to look for whales in the bay.
-We set out into the great bay from the harbour, surrounded by snow-covered mountains, and in amongst the islands next to the city shoreline.
+We set out into the great bay from the harbor, surrounded by snow-covered mountains, and in amongst the islands next to the city shoreline.
 The islands had plenty of birds hanging around them, a good sign that there was a lot of fish in the area and we continued out in high expectation.

-For more information on how we search for whales and dolphins, and learn how to be a pro-cetacean spotter yourself have a look at our guide here.
+For more information on how we search for whales and dolphins and learn how to be a pro-cetacean spotter yourself have a look at our guide here.

 Today we went out to an area we know to be extremely rich in fish, and a prime hunting ground for hungry whales.
 We weren’t out there long before whoosh!
 A huge blow!
 Too big to be a minke whale by far.

 We found a humpback, it was gorgeous, with very clear scarring on its dorsal fine so we knew we’d seen it before.
 It wasn’t fussed by us, and carried on feeding, popping up for a minute to breath and then diving back down for another 10minutes.
 It remaining relaxed and continuing to feed is extremely important to us, the welfare of our ocean mammals has to be our top priority and we always make sure we are responsible around them, no fast turns or getting too close.
 By remaining predictable and calm these intelligent, curious giants know to trust us and so chose to approach us.